JuliaBeets/FlyCADD/README.md

 For the whole pipeline, an unmasked reference genome and an alignment file in `.maf` format were used, except when specified otherwise.
 All annotations and FlyCADD scores are 1-based.
 ______________________________________________________________________________________________________________________
-The repository represents FlyCADD as published in the original manuscript: {will be added once published}. </br>
+The repository represents FlyCADD (v1.0.0) as published in the original manuscript : {will be added once published}. </br>
-The precomputed FlyCADD scores, alignment file and other supporting data can be found on Zenodo 10.5281/zenodo.14887337.
+The precomputed FlyCADD scores, alignment file and other supporting data can be found on Zenodo 10.5281/zenodo.14887338.

 Contact: Julia Beets - j.beets@vu.nl
 ______________________________________________________________________________________________________________________